pulibrary/ruby-for-archivesspace/sessions/session3-aspace-loop/README.md

 ## Review: Get all repository records out at once.
 ### Ruby reminders:
 - `.class` tells you what type of object something is.
-- `.each` iterates over an array and returns the array (unless you specify a different return)
+- `.each` iterates over an array and returns the array
 - `.map` iterates over an array and returns the results of the iteration
 - `.select` creates a result set based on a filter
 - `unless` is the handy inverse of `if`